sameerkewal/PLSQL/Sameer/intro/triggers/triggers.md

 - If a trigger references another object and that object is modified or dropped, then the trigger becomes invalid.
 The next time the triggering event occurs, the compiler tries to revalidate the trigger.
+- Als een trigger een subprogram met IR rechten invoken then the user who created the trigger is considered to be the current user(invoker ig)

+Usually if an exception occurs then the db rolls back both the fx of both the trigger and the triggering statement.
+In the following case only the fx of the trigger is rolled back but not the fx of the triggering statement:
+- The triggering event is after startup on db or before shutdown on db
+- The triggering event is after logon oin db and the user has the administer database trigger
+- The triggering event is after logon on schema and the user either owns the schema or has the alter any trigger privilege